London Design Biennale

 Our modular approach allowed the website to transform throughout the year.
 We delivered a flexible CMS that enables content to be added accordingly in different phases of the project, and archival material to be added over time.
 Our dedicated dashboard for partners supports effortless content upload, reducing errors and increasing security.

-Streamlining navigation
+Streamlining event navigation and discovery

 We created an integrated tagging system that increases discoverability of content and improves navigation towards booking a ticket.